Youth Program Mentors

 Wilderness Torah youth mentors are the heart and soul of our work in youth programs.
 Each mentor brings passion, years of experience and their own unique perspective.
 Whenever possible, we do our best to create a diverse mentor team that can represent the various identities in the group.
 Mentors are trained in our award winning curriculum and spend many hours planning and debriefing with each other and the Youth Programs Director.
 Most importantly, our mentors care deeply about the youth and the unique work that Wilderness Torah does.
 They are committed and passionate about sharing Jewish connection and nature-connection with the next generation of Jewish youth.

-Sarah Elise (they&she) just loves getting outside and getting their hands dirty!
-She earned an MS in Ecological Teaching and Learning from Lesley University, and has worked as an environmental educator in numerous contexts for well over a decade.
+Sarah Elise (they&she) loves getting outside and getting their hands dirty!
+She earned an MS in Ecological Teaching and Learning from Lesley University, and has worked as an environmental educator in numerous contexts for close to 20 years.
 Living the majority of their life in New England, Sarah Elise developed a deep love of the turning of the seasons and all that they offer.
 Sarah Elise grew up in a Conservative Jewish household, and her personal spiritual practice has always been deeply tied to the natural turning of the year.

 Sarah Moss Yanuck (ze/zir/zirs & she/her/hers) is an educator, facilitator, and songleader in Jewish and secular spaces.
 Born and raised in Durham and Chapel Hill, NC, ze came of age in Philadelphia, PA, and moved to Oakland in 2022.
 Since 2014, Sarah Moss has taught in K-12 classrooms, racial literacy courses for adults, Hebrew Schools, and outdoor Jewish education programs, including Wilderness Torah’s B’Hootz program.
 Sarah Moss has long held a love of outdoor learning, Jewish ritual, and spending time with tweens, and she is thrilled to be co-mentoring this first-year cohort of B’Naiture.